Best Beginner Electronic Drum Kits: Our Top Choices

-When it comes to choosing a good beginner electronic drum kit the Alesis DM Lite is probably the option most will recommend, as it is a low cost but very high quality instrument for those who want to dip their toe into the world of drumming without too much financial commitment.
-Although it is aimed toward beginners, this is by no means a toy as the high-quality kit features 4 LED drums pads and 3 LED cymbals that light up when you hit them for a good visual reference – it also looks cool too.
-In this bundle pack you get pretty much everything you need to start your career as a drummer minus a stool.
+When it comes to choosing a beginner electronic drum kit the Mirage DMK-10 Mesh is an excellent option.
+The relatively low cost paired with high quality hardware makes it perfect for those who want to dip their toe into the world of drumming, without too much financial commitment.
+Although it is aimed toward beginners, this is by no means a toy as the premium kit features 4 mesh drums pads, a trio of cymbals and an intelligent interface.